evelynlewis/x800/README.md

 ## Compatibility note

-Docker is used by `cross` behind the scenes, so a working installation and a build host supported by the appropriate `cross` crate Docker image is required.
+Docker is used by `cross` behind the scenes, so a working installation and a build host supported by the appropriate `cross` Crate Docker image is required.

 Note that with the default `cross` setup, Macs with ARM seem not to be supported as a build host.
 I didn't look into it much further at the time since I had another machine on hand.